anima-wg/brski-cloud/anima-brski-cloud.md

 Captive portals that do not follow the requirements of {{?RFC8952}} section 1 may forcibly redirect HTTPS connections.
 While this is a deprecated practice as it breaks TLS in a way that most users can not deal with, it is still common in many networks.

-On the first connection, the incorrect connection will be discovered because the Pledge will be unable to validate the connection to its Cloud Registrar via DNS-ID.
+On the first connection, the incorrect connection will be discovered because the Pledge will be unable to validate the connection to its Cloud Registrar via DNS-ID check {{?RFC9525, Section 6.3}}.
 That is, the certificate returned from the captive portal will not match.

 At this point a network operator who controls the captive portal, noticing the connection to what seems a legitimate destination (the Cloud Registrar), may then permit that connection.